 But there's another purpose for links, now that Google and other search engines exist.

 In the eyes of Google, a link is a vote of confidence.
-It's a sign that this website inherently trusts the web page to which they're linking.
+It’s a sign that this website inherently trusts the linking page.

 On a small scale, that's not a big deal.
 But on a large scale, you can use this principle to analyze the trustworthiness of millions of pages.

-You have the basic idea of link building, but how exactly do you go about building the links in the first place?
+You have the basic idea of how links benefit your website, but how exactly do you go about building the links in the first place?

 Link attraction, often referred to as link earning, is exactly what it sounds like.